b-k/Noras_book_group/README.md

 ## IV Work

 #### 13 Labor and life

+Things that are necessary for life are expected to be more ephemeral than we are---if we don't eat it, it should rot away.
+Perhaps this is the intuition underlying the aversion to perservative-heavy food.

 "A philosophy of life that does not arrive, as did Nietzsche, at the affirmation of 'eternal recurrence' (_ewige Wiederkehr_) as the highest principle of all being, simply does not know what it is talking about." [p 97]